cmrd/react-bejeweled/README.md

 ![Responsive Design](https://i.imgur.com/rN7vXp2.gif)  ![Responsive Design2](https://i.imgur.com/Ki0lrft.gif)

-The game was tested on the following devices:
+The game was tested on the following devices and browsers:
-- Lenovo Thinkpad E15
+- Lenovo Thinkpad E15 (Chrome, Firefox, Edge)
-- Samsung Galaxy S22
+- Samsung Galaxy S22 (Chrome)
-- iPhone 12 mini
+- iPhone 12 mini (Safari)

 The design of the respective components is split in CSS modules, that can be found within the components folder.